mpags-topological/mpags-topological.github.io/mpags-topological/_build/html/_sources/content/lectures/lecture6.md

 W^v_x = \prod_{i \in C_v} \sigma_i^x, \quad W^h_x = \prod_{i \in C_h} \sigma_i^x,
 $$

 where $C_v$ and $C_h$ are any non-contractible paths on the lattice that wind an odd number of times around the vertical and horizontal directions of the torus, respectively.
-See Fig.{numref}`fig:wilson_strings` for examples of such paths.
+See {numref}`fig:wilson_loops` for examples of such paths.
 These operators also commute with the Hamiltonian and with each other, but they do not commute with the previous Wilson loop operators.
 We can distinguish the ground states using any commuting pair of $\{W^v_z, W^h_z, W^v_x, W^h_x\}$.

 ```{note}
 There are no **local** operators that can distinguish between the four ground states.
 We need **non-local** operators like the Wilson loop operators to do so.
 This is another hallmark of topological order.
 There is said to be a topological ground state degeneracy.
 An important consequence of this is that local perturbations to the Hamiltonian cannot lift the ground state degeneracy, making it robust against local noise.
 More precisely, any local operator can at most cause energy splittings that are exponentially small in the system size.